-Mrs Power is the adult guiding hand behind the school council.
-She acts as a facilitator to the children and encourages them to gather ideas and opinions from all children to share within meetings.
+Mrs Knowles and Mr Perkin are the adult guiding hands behind the school council.
+They acts as a facilitator to the children and encourage them to gather ideas and opinions from all children to share within meetings.

-School Council meetings are run in a formal way with an agenda and minutes noting the contributions of the children.
-The minutes are posted on the School Council notice board in the school entrance.
+School Council meetings are run in a formal way with an agenda and minutes, noting the contributions of the children.
+The minutes are posted on the website and School Council notice board in the school entrance.

 After a formal process that sees willing candidates make powerful speeches about why they think they would make good school councillors and a secret ballot, the children in each year group elect their School Councillor.

-The School Council meets with Mrs Power regularly to discuss issues that the children themselves usually raise through the School Council suggestion boxes which are situated in school.
+The School Council Communication Team meets with Mrs Knowles and Mr Perkin at least once every two weeks to discuss issues that the children themselves raise through the School Council discussion meetings held within classes.

 Councillors can be spotted in and around school by the badges that they wear.
 A notice board in the school entrance displays photographs of all current School Councillors including minutes of the last meeting.